brainpower/bp-letsenc/README.md

 acme-tiny can be found here: https://github.com/diafygi/acme-tiny

 Reding acme-tiny's documentation will be helpful for understanding this script.
-I *very* *strongly* recommend you to read it before using this!
+I **very** **strongly** recommend you to read it before using this!

+Also make sure you're using *at* *least* version 4.0.0 or newer of acme-tiny.
+Otherwise the intermediate certificate will be missing from the bundles.

 ## Installation

 1. Clone this repository
 2. Install acme-tiny somewhere on your system.
 3. Make sure openssl is installed on your system.
-4. Open bp-lets.zsh using your favourite editor and set the variables to your liking.<br>
+4. Create `config.zsh` using `config.zsh.example` as template and set the variables to your liking.<br>
-   See the Confuguration section for more information and don't forget to set the path to acme_tiny.py!
+   See the Confuguration section for more information and don't forget to set the path to acme_tiny.py!<br>
+   You can completely skip this, if you're fine with the defaults.
 5. Create an account key if you haven't got one yet.
 (See create-account action below)

 ## Actions

 The first argument to `bp-lets.zsh` is the action it shall perform.<br>
-These actions are:
+Possible actions are:

 ### create-account